tanthanakorn2541/MSTAC_Deep_Learning_COVID19/README.md

 # COVID-19 Classification Project

-This project focuses on the classification of COVID-19 cases using machine learning and deep learning models.
+This project focuses on the classification of COVID-19 cases using the stacking two deep learning models.
 The project is developed in Python and utilizes libraries such as TensorFlow, scikit-learn, and others for data processing, model creation, evaluation, and model saving.

 ## Project Structure